andyatkinson/blog/projects/index.md

 #### Product Screenshots

-A non-comprehensive list of products (websites, apps, etc.) developed as an Employee, contractor, or in my spare time as an enthusiast/aspiring founder 😀.
+A partial list of products (websites, apps, etc.) developed as an Employee, contractor, or as side projects 😀.

 #### OrderUp (acquired by Groupon)